hazelgrove/HZ/README.md

     ```

   - We can now install Js_of_ocaml and tyxml, including optional dependencies.
+  NOTE: Currently HZ only works with TyXML 4.0, which is NOT backwards compatible with TyXML 3.X

     ```sh
     > opam install js_of_ocaml tyxml deriving ppx_deriving reactiveData ocp-indent